Chinese Herbal Medicine

 There are three stages to wellness

 1. The first is symptomatic care, in which your TCEAM practitioner focuses on alleviating your main & secondary symptoms.
+This stage can be 1 to 3 months.

 Results with Chinese Herbal Medicine

 In acute cases, results can be seen within a 1/2 a day to 3 days.
-In chronic conditions, results should begin to be seen within 2-3 weeks, although many chronic conditions may require taking CHM for a longer period of time (3-6 months) to achieve the desired result.
+In chronic conditions, results should begin to be seen within 2-3 weeks, although chronic conditions may require taking CHM for a longer period of time (3-6 months) to achieve the desired result.

 Conditions Treated with Chinese Herbal Medicine